India's top carmaker Maruti Suzuki posts lower profit, margins contract

-Maruti Suzuki India Ltd (MRTI.NS) reported a near 10% drop in quarterly profit on Tuesday and lower margins as the country's largest carmaker was hurt by a rise in raw material costs and supply chain disruptions due to the COVID-19 pandemic.
+BENGALURU (Reuters) - Maruti Suzuki India Ltd reported a near 10% drop in quarterly profit on Tuesday and lower margins as the country’s largest carmaker was hurt by a rise in raw material costs and supply chain disruptions due to the COVID-19 pandemic.

 Following a steep fall in car sales last year when the pandemic first hit, Maruti’s sales picked up in India over the past two quarters as people opted out of public transport and poured their lockdown-savings into big-ticket items such as cars.